Circuitscape/SpatialGraphs.jl/docs/src/examples.md

 <img src='../figs/mdlc.png' width=500><br>
 ```

-Load the land cover data as a Raster, convert it to Float64, and read it into
+Load the land cover data as a Raster, read it into memory, then convert it to
-memory.
+Float64.

 ```@example corridors
 landcover = convert.(